Phentermine: When It’s Helpful and When It’s Not

 Certain cardiovascular conditions

-It is also not ideal when obesity is driven primarily by:
+It is also less effective when obesity is driven primarily by:

 Emotional or compulsive eating